-- To deprive (a plant, tree, or forest) of leaves.
+- To deprive (a plant or a vegetated area, for example) of leaves.

-- To cause the leaves of (a plant, tree, or forest) to fall off, especially by the use of chemicals.
+- To cause the leaves of (a plant or plants) to fall off, especially by the use of chemicals.

 Origin of defoliateLate Latin dēfoliāre dēfoliāt-Latin dē- de- Latin folium leaf ; see bhel-3 in Indo-European roots.